 Welcome, this is your opportunity to apply for and go abroad on exchange studies!
 You are about to do something that you won't regret, and experience things that will give you memories for life.
 Please begin to plan your exchange studies by reading the information under Study Abroad.
 To the left you will find more information on how to apply, when to apply etc.

-If you have questions you can contact the International programme Co-ordinator at the Centre for Research and International Affairs.
-You can also visit the Co-ordinator during office hours.
+If you have questions you can contact the International Coordinator at the Centre for Research and International Affairs.
+You can also visit the Coordinator during office hours.

 - The office hours in Helsinki are found under Contact information.

 - The office ours in Vasa are a few times per semester.
-The exact dates are informed separatedly.
+The exact dates are informed separately.